Posted August 31, 2009 by John Spence

 Based on a clear idea of the desired decision outcome, all the information available to me, input from the right people and a clear understanding of the probability & impact – make the best possible decision in the appropriate time frame.

-At this point you might be thinking that you’ve done an awfully good job in making a thorough and thoughtful decision, but you’re actually only half of the way there.
+At this point, you might be thinking that you’ve done an awfully good job in making a thorough and thoughtful decision, but you’re actually only half of the way there.
 For a decision to be truly effective, the thinking must be closely followed with a clear and detailed action plan.
 So here are a few more questions to make sure that you address this critical last stage of the decision-making process.

 Implement the Decision

-In order to implement the decision, what specific actions steps must be undertaken?
+In order to implement the decision, what specific action steps must be undertaken?
 Who will be the “action owner” that is responsible for making sure all of the action steps are carried out correctly?
 Does the action owner need any additional resources for help in order to accomplish the action plan?
 What is the time frame for completing the various action steps?
-What will the process be for holding the action owner 100% accountable for flawless execution of the action plan?
+What will the process be for holding the action owner 100% accountable for the flawless execution of the action plan?

 I know this seems like a lot of time and energy to spend on making a decision, and if it is a low probability/low impact decision than there is no reason to go through every single step, but if you are charged with making a big decision that could have a significant impact on your organization, I strongly urge you to carefully answer every question I’ve listed above.
 If you do that, I can assure you that you will make much better decisions.